pleoAssignmentArgy/interview-challenge/README.md

 > `(at_least_one_block, at_least_one_empty, at_least_one_block)`

-for multiple times in the row.
+for at least one time in the row.
 Filling the cell with water, takes place only if the column does not have a hole in its bottom and if the cell is empty (i.e. not a block or water).

  After the rain the structure above looks like this: